 College & graduate student issues

 Marriage & Couples Counseling

 Strength Based Therapy

 Masters of Science in Counseling, University of Wyoming

 I have experience across the lifespan in many different areas.
 I specialize in play therapy and have worked with children as young as 3.
 I have also worked in child welfare as a home based therapist and with foster parents as we worked toward reunification and attachment.
 I have developed an adventure program for elementary aged children informed by the National Indian Youth Leadership Association in addition to working as a school counselor.
 I have worked with adolescents in a residential setting and college aged clients in community college and fraternity and sorority life.
 Most recently, I have worked virtually during covid as well as working at a partial hospitalization program for eating disorders.

 It’s not uncommon to have questions before starting therapy.
 Jennifer Banks, LPC, has answered a few of the questions they receive most often from new clients.

 Does Jennifer Banks accept insurance?

 What types of therapy does Jennifer Banks offer?

-Jennifer Banks offers therapy for families, groups, individuals and via retreats.
+Jennifer Banks offers therapy for couples, families, groups and individuals.